 I went to new restaurant.
 I never go there before.
 It was very expensive.

 Just from that conversation alone, you can see that there are a few teachable moments here.
-You could choose to focus on using articles, or the present perfect, or even money idioms.
-You would introduce this target language and elicit or give the rules and example sentences and allow your students time to work on a practice activity.
+You could choose to focus on using articles, the present perfect, or even money idioms.
+You introduce the target language and elicit or give the rules and example sentences and allow your students time to work on a practice activity.
 This could be coming up with sentences that fit into certain scenarios or even doing a speaking activity that would require them to use the target language.

 Once that has been covered adequately – which may take the whole lesson if you want it to – you start a new conversation topic and do it all again.

-Come up with activities
+Coming up with Teaching Unplugged activities

 Let’s face it, paperless lessons can be tricky to implement in the classroom until you (and your students) get the hang of it.
-It’s a really nice way to vary the pace and structure of your lessons and move away from the coursebook.
+It’s a nice way to vary the pace and structure of your lessons and move away from the coursebook.
 But because these lessons will be tailored specifically to your class, you should find they work exceptionally well.